verge-io/docs/docs/public/ProductGuide/taskmanager.md

 ## Examples of *Event*\-based Tasks

 -   Send an email message when a system update has completed
--   Power on a particular Virtual Machine any time a certain User logs into VergeIO
+-   Power on a particular Virtual Machine any time a certain User logs into VeregOS

 <br>